 Anyone failing to attend three successive committee meetings; without submission of an apology acceptable to the committee;

+Anyone who votes or has voted on any matter and who failed to disclose any interest therein, as stipulated in clause 5.5 above

 Anyone not in good standing as a member of the Association.

-The committee shall have the power to co-opt members eligible in terms of this Constitution to be members of the committee to fill casual vacancies remaining after the election at the AGM.
+5.10 The committee shall have the power, by majority vote, to co-opt members eligible in terms of this Constitution to be members of the committee to fill vacancies.

-The committee shall have the power to constitute sub-committees for special purposes.
+5.11 The committee shall have the power to constitute sub-committees for special purposes.
 Such sub-committees may include persons who are not themselves members of the committee or of the Association, if the committee regards this as in the interests of the Association.
-The chairperson of any such sub-committee shall, however, always be a member of the committee.The committee shall have authority to act in concert with bodies similar to the Association on matters of common interest and to pay subscriptions for such memberships of any association of such bodies.
+The chairperson of any such sub-committee shall, however, always be a member of the committee.

+5.12 The committee shall have authority to act in concert with bodies similar to the Association on matters of common interest and to pay subscriptions for such memberships of any association of such bodies.

-The committee shall meet as often as necessary to ensure a good level of activity in the interest of the Association.
+6. Committee meetings6.1 The committee shall meet as often as necessary to ensure a good level of activity in the interest of the Association.
 Committee meetings shall be convened:

-At least once a month;
+At least once every six calendar weeks;

 At dates set by the committee in meeting;